HARBBEY21166/requirement-analysis/README.md

   - Establish a change management process

 Also, by systematically executing these key activities, requirement analysts can ensure a comprehensive, accurate, and well-defined set of requirements that form the foundation of a successful software development project.

+# Requirement Analysis in Software Development

+[...
+Previous sections remain the same ...]

+## Types of Requirements

+Requirements in software development are typically categorized into two primary types: Functional and Non-functional Requirements.
+Each plays a crucial role in defining the complete behavior and quality attributes of a software system.

+### Functional Requirements

+Functional requirements specify the specific behaviors, functions, and features that a system must perform.
+They describe what the system should do in response to particular inputs and define the system's core functionality.

+**Functional Requirements for Booking Management System**:

+1. **User Registration and Authentication**
+   - The system must allow users to create a new account
+   - Users must be able to log in using email and password
+   - Implement password reset functionality
+   - Support social media login options (optional)

+2. **Booking Management**
+   - Users must be able to search for available rooms/spaces
+   - System must allow users to select date and time ranges
+   - Provide ability to make, modify, and cancel bookings
+   - Generate unique booking confirmation numbers
+   - Send email confirmations for bookings

+3. **Search and Filtering**
+   - Enable filtering of rooms by:
+     * Capacity
+     * Amenities
+     * Price range
+     * Availability
+   - Implement advanced search capabilities
+   - Display search results with detailed room information

+4. **Payment Processing**
+   - Support multiple payment methods
+   - Calculate total booking cost
+   - Generate invoices
+   - Process refunds for cancellations
+   - Integrate with secure payment gateways

+5. **Reservation Management**
+   - Allow administrators to manage all bookings
+   - Provide dashboard for booking overview
+   - Support manual booking creation for admin users
+   - Generate reports on booking statistics

+### Non-Functional Requirements

+Non-functional requirements define the system's quality attributes, constraints, and performance characteristics.
+They describe how the system should behave and define the overall user experience and system performance.

+**Non-Functional Requirements for Booking Management System**:

+1. **Performance**
+   - System must handle at least 100 concurrent users
+   - Page load time should be under 2 seconds
+   - Search results must be returned within 500 milliseconds
+   - Support peak booking times without performance degradation

+2. **Security**
+   - Implement SSL/TLS encryption for all data transmissions
+   - Store passwords using strong hashing algorithms
+   - Comply with GDPR and data protection regulations
+   - Implement multi-factor authentication
+   - Log all system access and critical actions
+   - Protect against common web vulnerabilities (SQL injection, XSS)

+3. **Usability**
+   - Develop responsive design for mobile and desktop
+   - Ensure WCAG 2.1 accessibility compliance
+   - Provide intuitive user interface
+   - Support multiple languages
+   - Implement clear error messages and validation
+   - Maximum of 3 clicks to complete a booking

+4. **Reliability**
+   - System availability of 99.9% uptime
+   - Automatic backup of booking data every 4 hours
+   - Implement error logging and monitoring
+   - Graceful error handling with user-friendly messages
+   - Support system recovery in case of failures

+5. **Scalability**
+   - Design system to support future expansion
+   - Allow addition of new room types without major redesign
+   - Support horizontal scaling of infrastructure
+   - Accommodate increasing number of users and bookings

+6. **Compatibility**
+   - Compatible with major web browsers (Chrome, Firefox, Safari, Edge)
+   - Support integration with external calendar systems
+   - Compatible with iOS and Android mobile devices
+   - Support RESTful API for potential future integrations

+By clearly defining both functional and non-functional requirements, the development team can create a comprehensive blueprint for the booking management system that meets both user needs and quality standards.